zokl/openwrt-homebridge-sac/README.md

 ## How it Works

 The program controls the GPIO outputs of the platform, which are connected to the RF controller Somfy Trelis RTS.
 Communication with the controller is only one-way.
 It is not possible to determine the current position of the device.
-The position between the closed and open states is determined from the set motor run time (time_to_open).
+The position between the closed and open states is determined from the set motor run time (*time_to_open*).
 Therefore, if the running time of the motor is 10 seconds, the engine is running for 5 seconds when the 50% opening setting is set.

 ### UBUS Integration

+UBUS parameters are compatible with Apple Homekit *Window Covering profile* served by homebridge-cmd4.

 **sac** can be control by UBUS commands:
 ```